Flipped SU(5): unification, proton decay, fermion masses and gravitational waves: Gravitational Waves

 Recently, a series of PTA collaborations \cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog} have reported their latest data set on stochastic gravitational wave background (SGWB) emissions which provide strong evidence of SGWB signals with low frequences in the range of nanohertz (nHz).
 Metastable cosmic strings can provide a potential interpretation to the observed SGWB signal \cite{NANOGrav:2023hvm}.

-In the context of flipped $SU(5)$, the cosmic strings scenario is realised with the following sequence of events: First, the spontaneous symmetry breaking of $SU(5)$ to $SU(3)_c\times SU(2)_L \times U(1)_y$, achieved with the Wilson line ${\bf 24}$ at a scale $M_{\rm GUT}\sim 2\times 10^{16} $ GeV, will produce heavy monopoles of immense density, charged under the unbroken $U(1)$ factors.
+In the context of flipped $SU(5)$, the cosmic strings scenario is realised with the following sequence of events: First, the spontaneous symmetry breaking of $SU(5)$ to $SU(3)_c\times SU(2)_L \times U(1)_y$, achieved at a scale $M_{\rm GUT}\sim 2\times 10^{16} $ GeV, will produce heavy monopoles of immense density.
+They carry $Z_3$ colour magnetic charge and $Z_2$ electroweak magnetic charge \cite{Preskill:1984gd}, as well as minimal magnetic charge $\frac{1}{2 g_y}$ under $U(1)_y$ and $g_y$ is connected with $g_{B-L}$ via Eq.~\eqref{eq:alpha_BL}.
 In order to avoid cosmological issues their density must be diminished.
 A dominant role for their elimination is played by the inflationary scenario with the inflaton being either a neutral singlet (such as the one appearing in the decomposition of ${\bf 24}$ (see~(\ref{W24})) or by a modulus field which appears in the K\"ahler potential.
 In such a case, the scale of inflation can be around $\lesssim 10^{16}$ GeV just below $M_{\rm GUT}$.
 During the period of inflation the monopoles are diluted and their density drops dramatically, making their current detection impossible.

 Next, the spontaneous breaking of the $ U(1)_{\chi}$ gauge factor at the high-scale $M_{B-L}$ occurs where a network of long cosmic strings is copiously produced.
 According to the RGE analysis presented above, the scale $M_{B-L}$ is somewhat lower than that of $M_{\rm GUT}$.